 Rods are generally rated by what weight monofilament to pair them with.

 For a spinning rod for inshore fishing 10 lbs mono should equate to a medium/heavy power rating.

 For lighter jigging a medium power rating is a good option as the rod will have a bit more feel and sensitivity to it.

 You want a fast action for most styles of inshore fishing the only exception would be casting big crankbaits as a more moderate action will suit them.

 Rod action means where on the rod blank that the natural bend will start to form.

 A slow or moderate action rod will start to bend in the lower or middle section of the rod when pressure is applied to the tip.

 A fast action rod will start to bend higher up in the top one third of the rod blank.

 Fast action rods will have a quicker hook set and will have a lot more sensitivity transmitted down through the rod blank and into your hand.

-When working lures or jigs a fast action will also allow you to make snappier short casts with better acuracy that is why the best action for an inshore spinning rod will be fast.
+When working lures or jigs a fast action will also allow you to make snappier short casts with better accuracy that is why the right action for an inshore rod will be fast.